 In June 2020, the Supreme Court denied certiorari.
 Altera Corp. & Subsidiaries v.
 Comm'r 926 F.3d.
 1061 (9th Cir.
-2019), cert. denied, 141 S.Ct.
+2019), cert. denied, 141 S. Ct.
 131 (2020) (mem.).
 For discussion of the implications of the denial of certiorari, see Ryan Finley, Altera's Failed Supreme Court Bid Leaves Questions Unanswered, 167 TAX NOTES FED.
 2344, 2344 (2020) ("Although the Supreme Court's denial of the petition means that reg. section 1.482-7A(d)(2) remains in force, allowing the Ninth Circuit's decision to stand without ruling on the question sets up the possibility that a new wave of challenges will emerge."); Ryan Finley, Increasing Regulatory Scrutiny May Cause Altera Circuit Split, 99 TAX NOTES INT'L 275, 275 (2020) ("Altera Corp. and amici have argued that an eventual circuit split is inevitable.
 Although the IRS resumed its enforcement of the regulation following the Ninth Circuit's ruling, the Tax Court is not bound by the holding in cases that can be appealed in other circuits under the Golsen rule.").
+A representative from the IRS Chief Counsel's Office has expressed surprise at the number of APA challenges filed by taxpayers in the aftermath of Altera.
+Andrew Velarde, IRS Surprised by APA Challenges After Altera, 173 TAX NOTES FED.
+1182 (2021).

 The Altera litigation discussed in the casebook and just above reflects a trend in tax controversy litigation to challenge Treasury and IRS guidance using administrative law, including the Administrative Procedure Act (APA).
 An important recent case is CIC Servs., LLC v.
 IRS, 141 S. Ct.
 1582 (2021).
 In CIC Servs., the taxpayer challenged Notice 2016-66, 2016-47 I.R.B.
 745, which identifies certain transactions, including "micro-captive transactions" as "reportable transactions" under Code section 6707A.
 CIC Servs., LLC v.
 IRS, 925 F.3d 247, 249-50 (6th Cir.
 2019).
 The plaintiff challenged the Notice under the APA and moved for a preliminary injunction.
 Id. at 250.
-In District Court, the IRS prevailed in its argument that the suit "was barred by the Anti-Injunction Act, 26 U.S.C. § 7421(a) and the tax exception to the Declaratory Judgment Act, 28 U.S.C. § 2201 (collectively, the 'AIA'), which divest federal district courts of jurisdiction over suits 'for the purpose of restraining the assessment or collection of any tax."
+In District Court, the IRS prevailed in its argument that the suit "was barred by the Anti-Injunction Act, 26 U.S.C. § 7421(a) and the tax exception to the Declaratory Judgment Act, 28 U.S.C. § 2201 (collectively, the 'AIA'), which divest federal district courts of jurisdiction over suits 'for the purpose of restraining the assessment or and Clinton Wallace, she co-authored an amicus brief opposing rehearing en banc.
+See Leandra Lederman et al., Ninth Circuit Brief of Law Academics and Professors as Amici Curiae in Opposition to the Petition for Rehearing En Banc in Altera v.
+Commissioner (Sept.
+6, 2019), https://ssrn.com/abstract=3450553.

+collection of any tax."
 Id. (footnote omitted).
 In a 2-1 decision, the Court of Appeals affirmed the District Court's dismissal for lack of jurisdiction.
 Id. at 259.
-It found that plaintiff's suit was both a suit "'for the purpose of restraining the assessment or collection of any tax," id. at 257 (citation omitted), and that the case did not fall within any exception to the AIA, id. at 258.
+It found that plaintiff's suit was both a suit "for the purpose of restraining the assessment or collection of any tax," id. at 257 (citation omitted), and that the case did not fall within any exception to the AIA, id. at 258.